Hasan - Co-Founder

 Hasan is a human rights activist who has worked with multiple humanitarian organizations including the United Nations.
-A co-founder of Rainbow Street, Hasan has volunteered as Field Director since 2014, providing a lifeline for exceptionally vulnerable LGBT people in the Middle East and North Africa.
-Hasan joined Rainbow Street as a full-time staff member in 2019.
+A co-founder of Rainbow Street, Hasan served as Field Director from 2014 until 2019, providing a lifeline for exceptionally vulnerable LGBT people in the Middle East and North Africa.

 Kevin Steen - Co-Founder, Executive Director

 Kevin is an international LGBT organizer who has served as Executive Director of Rainbow Street since the organization’s founding in 2014.
 Before his hiring as Rainbow Street’s first paid staff in 2019, Kevin spent four years at Google honing the company’s speech recognition technology.
 His academic background is in linguistics and Arabic.
 He lives with his husband in Berkeley, CA.

 Kevin and his fellow co-founders began working together to address the lack of direct services available to LGBT locals and refugees facing housing insecurity in Jordan.
 Their response quickly grew into Rainbow Street which, under Kevin’s leadership, has provided over 5000 shelter nights to queer and trans individuals in 5 MENA countries to date.

 Clara Hill - Co-founder, Board Chair

 Clara has served on Rainbow Street's board since she co-founded the organization in 2014.
 As a professional fundraiser, she is proud to serve an organization that meets at the intersections of her expertise and passions: fundraising, grassroots activism, friendship, and international queer liberation.
 By day, Clara works in independent school advancement.
 She holds a B.A. in International Relations, a M.S. in Nonprofit Leadership, and lives in Oakland, CA.